Fano threefolds in positive characteristic IV

-The purpose of this subsection is to classify Fano conic bundles $f: X \to \P^1 \times \P^1$ with $\rho(X)=4$.
-Such a conic bunlde is obtained from a Fano conic bundle $g: Y \to \P^1 \times \P^1$ with $\rho(Y) =3$ by taking a subsection blowup (Proposition \ref{p-smaller-same-base}).
 By Theorem \ref{t-P1P1-pic3}, $\Delta_g$ is either zero or ample.
-If $\Delta_g$ is ample, then no subsection blowup is Fano.
-Hence it is enough to consider the case when $\Delta_g=0$, which is summarised in the following table:
+Note that $\Delta_g$ is not ample (Proposition \ref{p-FCB-centre}).
+Hence it is enough to consider the case when $\Delta_g=0$, which is summarised in the following table (Theorem \ref{t-P1P1-pic3}):